SkiFire13/master-thesis-presentation/presentation.typ

   #pause

-  - Ordered based on how much they favor to player 0
+  - Order based on how much they are favorable to player 0

   #pause